metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 - `credentials` (Attributes) Use credentials if you want to use aws credentials from secret. (see [below for nested schema](#nestedatt--spec--archival--provider--s3--credentials))
 - `endpoint` (String) Use Endpoint if you want to use s3-compatible object storage.
-- `role_name` (String) Use RoleName if you want the temporal service accountto assume an AWS Identity and Access Management (IAM) role.
+- `role_name` (String) Use RoleName if you want the temporal service account to assume an AWS Identity and Access Management (IAM) role.
 - `s3_force_path_style` (Boolean) Use s3ForcePathStyle if you want to use s3 path style.

 <a id="nestedatt--spec--archival--provider--s3--credentials"></a>